Round 2 Invoicing FAQs

 Reporting Subawards and Executive Compensation*

-- How and to whom does the requirement to report executive compensation apply?
+- In what situations does the executive compensation requirement apply?

-- The total Federal funding authorized to date under the Federal award equals or exceeds $30,000 as defined in 2 CFR 170.320;
+- The total Federal funding authorized to date under this Federal award equals or exceeds $30,000 as defined in 2 CFR 170.320;

-- in the preceding fiscal year, it received –
+- in the preceding fiscal year, you received –

-- 80 percent or more of its annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards), and
+(A) 80 percent or more of your annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards),

-- $25,000,000 or more in annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards); and,
+(B) $25,000,000 or more in annual gross revenues from Federal procurement contracts (and subcontracts) and Federal financial assistance subject to the Transparency Act, as defined at 2 CFR 170.320 (and subawards);

 Service Delivery Deadline